 Le Gay

-Henri Parent is much more than satisfied with 2015 vintage here.
-Pre-fermentation at 5 degrees Celcius is carried out for seven days to get maximum flavours out of grapes and freshness.
+Henri Parent is much more than satisfied with the 2015 vintage here.
+Pre-fermentation at 5 degrees Celcius is carried out for seven days to get maximum flavors out of grapes and freshness.

-La Graviere (Lalande-de-Pomerol) - earthy tones, ripe fruit and tannin, fine acidity, structure and length.
+La Graviere (Lalande-de-Pomerol) had earthy tones, ripe fruit, tannin, fine acidity, structure, and length.
 90p.

 Montviel (Pomerol) - similar style with more fruit sweetness and longer aftertaste.
 90p.

-Manoir de Gay - a fine intensity of black fruit (blueberries), velvety texture, nice sweetness and soft silky tannin.
+Manoir de Gay - had a fine intensity of black fruit (blueberries), velvety texture, sweetness, and soft silky tannin.
 90-91p.

 La Violette - grapes from 50 years old vines vinified entirely in Saury barrels and aged in the same barrels for 15 months, 100% Merlot, 29.9 hl/ha.
-Strict selection results in powerful wine with great intensity, length and depth, excellent complexity and structure.
+Strict selection produced powerful wine with great intensity, length, depth, excellent complexity, and structure.
 This wine has a fabulous future.
 95+p.

 Corbin Michotte